COL Collin J. Fortier

 Command Sergeant Major

-CSM Ernesto Sanchez Jr.
+CSM Ernest Sanchez Jr.

-His awards and decorations include the Air Assault Badge, Air Crewmember Badge, Meritorious Service Medal 4OLC, Army Commendation Medal 8OLC, Army Achievement Medal 9OLC, Good Conduct Medal, Army Gold Recruiting Badge, Army Recruiting Ring, Morrell Award for Recruiting Excellence, and 3 Company and 1 LP CSA Recruiting Awards for Excellence.
+His awards and decorations include the Air Assault Badge, Air Crewmember Badge, Meritorious Service Medal 4OLC, Army Commendation Medal 8OLC, Army Achievement Medal 9OLC, Good Conduct Medal, Army Gold Recruiting Badge, Army Recruiting Ring, Morrell Award for Recruiting Excellence, and 3 Company and 1 Station CSA Recruiting Awards for Excellence.